 - Regularly check windows to ensure they are not stuck and can be easily removed in the event of a fire.

-- Test smoke and CO detectors so everyone is familiar with the sound.
+- Test smoke and carbon monoxide alarms so everyone is familiar with the sound.

-- Ensure fire extinguishers are working properly and you know how to use them.
+- Ensure fire extinguishers are ready for use in the event you need them and you know how to use them.